This is the ONLY copycat recipe that is closest to the Starbucks Iced Coconutmilk Mocha Macchiato

 1 pump (1 tbsp) white chocolate mocha

 Always start with one pump of white mocha (or less) and add more if you need to.
-Personally, for a 20-ounce cup, I use one to one and a half pumps of white chocolate to help cut back on sugar.
+Personally, for a 20-ounce cup, I use one to one pump of white chocolate to help cut back on sugar.

 As an Amazon Associate and member of other affiliate programs, I earn from qualifying purchases.